 Cheers to good taste!

-Do you want even more delicious recipe ideas for this great mix?
+Want even more delicious recipe ideas for this amazing mix?
 Then try the following:

 Sticky Chicken Bites with "A Little Bit of Everything"